Preciousomonze/alc-book-meal/README.md

 # alc-book-meal
-Book a Meal for Andela, Everyone in andela is doing anyhow for me
+Book a Meal for Andela, Everyone in andela is niceee